zavalab/ADAM_Documentation/biogas_from_waste.md

 <img src="Pictures\biogas_from_waste_ex\step2.png">

 <p>
     After defining the model type and time basis, we can now add supplier data.
-In this example, there are three suppliers (CAFOs) which are indicated by the yellow markers on the map.
+In this example, there are three suppliers which are indicated by the yellow markers on the map.
 </p>

 <p>